The Perks of Being a Wallflower: Censorship in the United States

-The Perks of Being a Wallflower has appeared seven times on the American Library Association's (ALA) list of 10 most frequently challenged books for its content: 2004 (5), 2006 (8), 2007 (10), 2008 (6), 2009 (3), 2013 (8), 2014 (8), 2022 (5), and 2023 (4).
+The Perks of Being a Wallflower has appeared eight times on the American Library Association's (ALA) list of 10 most frequently challenged books for its content: 2004 (5), 2006 (8), 2007 (10), 2008 (6), 2009 (3), 2013 (8), 2014 (8), 2022 (5), 2023 (4), and 2025 (2).
 Additionally, it was the tenth most banned and challenged book between 2000 and 2009 and the fourteenth most banned and challenged book between 2010 and 2019.
-Reasons for censorship include content considered to be anti-family, sexually explicit, and content involving homosexuality, offensive language, drugs and alcohol, nudity, descriptions of masturbation, and suicide.
+Reasons for censorship include content considered to be anti-family, sexually explicit, and content involving homosexuality, offensive language, drugs and alcohol, nudity, descriptions of masturbation and suicide.

 There have been multiple pushes in the US to move Perks to the adult section.
-Parents have raised issues with the novel for its "pornographic" content and "vulgarity," but others have argued that the book deals with real and common teen issues concerned with growing up, so it presents a truthful viewpoint.
+Parents have raised issues with the novel for its "pornographic" content and "vulgarity", but others have argued that the book deals with real and common teen issues concerned with growing up, so it presents a truthful viewpoint.
 In 2013, the Glen Ellyn District 41 school board in suburban Chicago unanimously voted to reinstate the novel after it was removed from eighth-grade classrooms at Hadley Junior High School because of a parent's objection to its sexual content.
+In 2025, Utah banned the book from all public schools in the state.

 I didn’t write it to be challenged.
 I didn’t write it to be a controversial book.
 I can’t really take it as a point of pride because it was banned someplace.
 The first time it happened, it was... well, exciting isn’t the right word, but I thought, 'Wow, it’s getting all this attention.'
 And I did think it was kind of exciting, that it was being talked about that way.
 But after a time, you start to realize that the argument is always the same.
 I no longer find the argument exciting, and it’s certainly not a matter of pride.
 It’s more of mourning the fact that people can’t agree to disagree, and people can’t find common ground.
 The people who object for moral reasons cannot see the value of the book, and the people who see the value of the book don’t realize why it’s upsetting to more religious people.